j-stach/anal-eyes/README.md

 - [ ] More flexibility with template formatting
 - [ ] Expression values extracted & reflected in println
 - [ ] Code line and column
+- [ ] Tool for auto-cleanup of attributes

 ## Disclaimer
 The name is a childish play on the word "analyze", referencing the trait of